Germany: Justice minister vows to ban 'disgusting' practice of upskirting | DW | 12.09.2019

 Read more: UK law to protect women from 'upskirting' blocked by solitary Conservative

-Earlier this summer, a man accused of upskirting over 500 women on public transit and in supermarkets was arrested in Madrid, Spain.
+Earlier this summer, a man accused of upskirting over 500 women on public transport and in supermarkets was arrested in Madrid, Spain.

 mmc/stb (Reuters, dpa)